Living & Housing in Prague

 There is no doubt that you will find Prague very attractive, easy to live in and still relatively inexpensive.
 The living costs in the Czech Republic are on average comparable to those of other Central and Eastern European countries.

-Approximate living costs in Prague
+Approximate living costs in Prague per year

 Prices for accommodation vary depending whether you use student halls of residence or rent privately and whether you share a flat.
 The final expenditure per month, of course, will depend on your personal spending habits.